When to Sell Your Stocks

 Any investor who’s been in the game for awhile has been in situations where they’ve owned a stock that’s either gone up or down and been completely unsure about whether to take their profits, cut their losses, or sit tight and hope for a price increase.

 This uncertainty can lead to irrational investing decisions, which can in turn lead to big losses.
 It is imperative for every investor to have the necessary tools to know when to sell a stock they’re holding, as well as the methods they can use to sell.
-Today we’re going to be talking about when and how to sell a stock that you currently hold.
+Today we’re going to be talking about when to sell stocks that you currently hold.
 By the end of this article, you’ll be able to ask yourself some important questions about why you have the stocks you have and whether or not it’s a good idea to keep holding them.

 Let’s start by talking about stop-losses.